 Recommended previous knowledge

-10 credits overlap against FYS9260 - Microsystems and electronic packaging and interconnection technologies.
+- 10 credits overlap with FYS3260 – Microsystems and electronic packaging and interconnection technologies (discontinued).

 As the teaching involves laboratory and/or field work, you should consider taking out a separate travel and personal risk insurance.
 Read about your insurance cover as a student.